-Spring is prime termite season, as it is when they begin to establish themselves with new colonies, typically is residential areas.
+Spring is prime termite season, as it is when they begin to establish themselves with new colonies, typically are residential areas.
 There have been cases where real bad infestations have ruined the foundations of homes.
-Termites have the ability to chew through wood and flooring almost undtected for years, which can lead to tremendous future costs.
-Avoid these sort of issues by learning how to prevent them from infesting in the first place.
+Termites have the ability to chew through wood and flooring almost undetected for years, which can lead to tremendous future costs.
+Avoid these sorts of issues by learning how to prevent them from infesting in the first place.

 Steps For Prevention

 Termite control should ultimately be left up to the pros, but here are some helpful tips to help with termite control in the home.

 - Eliminate or reduce the moisture that is in and around your home.
 These are habitats that termites thrive in.